 Launched in January 2011, the product got off to a dynamic start.
-The company has signed major deals with international partners and has entered the European market.
+The company has signed major deals with international partners.
 Blood glucose testing has a market of over EUR 2 billion in Europe and over EUR 7 billion worldwide, both growing at some 10 per cent a year.

 The business leaders on the company’s board give Mendor’s activities more muscle.
 They include pharmaceutical industry specialists, Olli Riikkala and Matti Vaheri; Life Science Partners’ Anne Portwich; Finnvera’s Mikko-Jussi Suonenlahti, and wellrespected business angel, growth entrepreneur and professional board member, Risto Siilasmaa.

-Risto Siilasmaa admits that he was very impressed by Ranta’s persistence.
+Risto Siilasmaa was very impressed by Ranta’s persistence.
 The young entrepreneur stayed actively in contact, volunteered extra information and convinced Siilasmaa with his excitement and sales skills.

 “What makes Mendor’s business so interesting is its potential.
 A large part of the company’s added-value in the future is based on the patient data collected through blood glucose measurements.
 The material compiled by Mendor’s service can be processed in research and patient self-care.
 Through this investment, I have an opportunity to explore both an interesting new growth company and the healthcare sector,” Siilasmaa explains.